-- Use data to recognise and plan future developments, and identify new business opportunities. - Flexible study so you can focus on your interests such as accounting, marketing, economics, and software programming. - Include Business Analytics as a minor in a wide range of degrees for a datainformed career.
+- Use data to recognise and plan future developments, and identify new business opportunities. - Include Business Analytics as a minor in a wide range of degrees for a datainformed career.

 First-year courses will introduce you to collecting and reading data.
 Later courses will allow you to focus on a particular area such as finance, business economics, and information systems.